The classification of 2-reflective modular forms: Lattices and discriminant forms

-A finite abelian group $D$ with a non-degenerate quadratic form $D \to \QQ/ \ZZ, \gamma \mapsto \gamma^2/2$ is called a discriminant form.
+A finite abelian group $D$ equipped with a non-degenerate quadratic form $Q: D \to \QQ/ \ZZ$ is called a discriminant form.
+The residue class $\sign(D) \in \ZZ/8\ZZ$ defined by Milgram’s formula

+is called the signature of $D$.
 Obviously, the discriminant group $D(M)=M^\vee/M$ with the induced quadratic form $Q$ is a discriminant form.
 A subgroup $G$ of $D(M)$ is called isotropic if $Q(\gamma)=0$ for any $\gamma\in G$.
 There is a one-to-one correspondence between even overlattices of $M$ and isotropic subgroups of $D(M)$.
 On the one hand, if $M_1$ is an even overlattice of $M$, then $M_1/M$ is an isotropic subgroup of $D(M)$.
 On the other hand, if $G$ is an isotropic subgroup of $D(M)$, then the lattice generated by $G$ over $M$ is an even overlattice of $M$.

 A suitable notion to classify even lattices is that of genus.
 The genus of a lattice $M$ is the set of lattices $M'$ of the same signature as $M$ such that $M\otimes \ZZ_p \cong M'\otimes \ZZ_p$ for every prime number $p$.
 By \cite{Nik80}, two even lattices of the same signature are in the same genus if and only if their discriminant forms are isomorphic.
 Thus we here use the following equivalent definition of genus.
 Let $M$ be an even lattice of signature $(r,s)$ with discriminant form $D$.
 The genus of $M$, which is denoted by $\II_{r,s}(D)$, is the set of all even lattices of signature $(r,s)$ whose discriminant form is isomorphic to $D$.
 A discriminant form can decompose into a sum of indecomposable Jordan components (see \cite{SC98}, \cite{Ber00}, or \cite{Sch06} for details).
 We denote the even unimodular lattice of signature $(2,n)$ by $\II_{2,n}$.
 We state the following theorems proved in \cite{Nik80}, which tell us when a given genus is non-empty and when a given genus contains only one lattice up to isomorphism.